-- Proposals to vary a part-time employment arrangement may be initiated by the Chief Executive for operational reasons or by an officer for personal reasons. - B21.7 Where an officer initiates a proposal the Chief Executive must have regard to the personal reasons put by the officer in support of the proposal and to their business unit's operational requirements. - B21.8 The Chief Executive must obtain the written agreement of the officer before the officer's hours are varied. - No pressure is to be exerted on an officer to vary the officer's hours of employment or to transfer to another position to make way for part-time employment. - B21.10 The agreed period, pattern of hours and days and commencement and cessation times for parttime work must be agreed between the officer and the officer's manager or supervisor and recorded in writing.
+- Proposals to vary a part-time employment arrangement may be initiated by the head of service for operational reasons or by an officer for personal reasons. - Where an officer initiates a proposal the head of service must have regard to the personal reasons put by the officer in support of the proposal and to their business unit's operational requirements. - B21.8 The head of service must obtain the written agreement of the officer before the officer's hours are varied. - B21.9 No pressure is to be exerted on an officer to vary the officer's hours of employment or to transfer to another position to make way for part-time employment. - B21.10 The agreed period, pattern of hours and days and commencement and cessation times for part-time work must be agreed between the officer and the officer's manager or supervisor and recorded in writing.

-B22-Job Sharing
+B22 - Job Sharing

-- B22.1 In this clause employee refers to employees other than casual employees. - B22.2 Job sharing arrangements may be introduced by agreement between the Chief Executive and the employees involved, subject to operational requirements.
-Employees working under job sharing arrangements share one job and are considered to be part-time with each working part- time on a regular, continuing basis.

-- B22.3 An employee must request in writing permission to work in a job sharing arrangement.
-The Chief Executive must agree to reasonable requests for regular job sharing arrangements, subject to operational requirements. - B22.4 The pattern of hours for the job sharing arrangement must be agreed between the employee and the Chief Executive.
-However, any single attendance at the office-based worksite must be for no less than 3 consecutive hours. - B22.5 The employee who is in a job sharing arrangement and who was previously working full-time may revert to full-time employment before the expiry of the agreed period of job sharing if all parties to the arrangement agree. - In the event that either employee ceases to participate in the job sharing arrangement, the arrangement must be terminated.
+- B22.1 In this clause employee refers to employees other than casual employees. - Job sharing arrangements may be introduced by agreement between the head of service and the employees involved, subject to operational requirements.
+Employees working under job sharing arrangements share one job and are considered to be part-time with each working part-time on a regular, continuing basis. - An employee must request in writing permission to work in a job sharing arrangement.
+The head of service must agree to reasonable requests for regular job sharing arrangements, subject to operational requirements. - B22.4 The pattern of hours for the job sharing arrangement must be agreed between the employee and the head of service.
+However, any single attendance at the office-based worksite must be for no less than 3 consecutive hours. - B22.5 The employee who is in a job sharing arrangement and who was previously working full-time may revert to full-time employment before the expiry of the agreed period of job sharing if all parties to the arrangement agree. - B22.6 In the event that either employee ceases to participate in the job sharing arrangement, the arrangement must be terminated.

-B23 -Part-Time Employment Following Birth Leave, Primary Care Giver Leave, Adoption, Permanent or Long Term Care Leave or Parental Leave
+B23 - Part-Time Employment Following Birth Leave, Primary Care Giver Leave, Adoption, Permanent or Long Term Care Leave or Parental Leave